 Section 8 Program Details

-The Section 8 program provides assistance for low income families in the private rental market through the Housing Assistance Payments Program.
+The Section 8 Program provides assistance for low income families in the private rental market through the Housing Assistance Payments Program.

 Once your family has been issued a Housing Choice Voucher by the Housing Authority, you can search the private rental market in your community for a housing unit that is decent, safe and sanitary according to Housing Quality Standards (HQS) established by HUD and the local Housing Authority.
 (Request a copy of the HUD booklet “A Good Place to Live!” available from the local Housing Authority or HUD to guide you in finding a unit that meets these Standards.)
 When you have found a suitable unit and the owner agrees to lease the unit to your family under the housing choice voucher program, the Housing Authority will inspect the unit to assure that it is suitable.
-After the unit passes HQS inspection and the rent has been approved, the landlord and tenant enter a lease for an initial term of one year.
+After the unit passes the HQS inspection and the rent has been approved, the landlord and tenant enter into a lease for an initial term of one year.
 The Housing Authority and the landlord sign a Housing Assistance Payments Contract through which the rent is assisted on your behalf.
-You will be responsible for the monthly payment of the difference between the total rent and Housing Assistance Payment
+You will be responsible for the monthly payment of the difference between the total rent and Housing Assistance Payment.

-When a family selects a housing unit, and the Housing Authority approves the unit and lease, the family signs a lease with the landlord for at least one year.
+When a family selects a housing unit, and the Housing Authority approves the unit, the family signs a lease with the landlord for at least one year.
 The tenant may be required to pay a security deposit to the landlord.
 After the first year, the landlord may initiate a new lease for one year.
 When the family is settled in a new home, the family is expected to comply with the lease and the program requirements, pay its share of rent on time, maintain the unit in good condition and notify the HA of any changes in income or family composition.

-Housing Authority’s Role
+Housing Authority’s Responsibilities

 The HA administers the voucher program locally.
 The HA provides a family with the rental assistance that enables the family to seek out suitable housing and the HA enters into a contract with the landlord to provide rental assistance payments on behalf of the family.
 If the landlord fails to meet his/her obligations under the lease, the HA has the right to terminate assistance payments.

 A family’s housing needs change over time with changes in family size, job locations, and for other reasons.
 The Housing Choice Voucher Program is designed to allow families to move without the loss of rental assistance.
-Moves are permissible as long as the family notifies the HA ahead of time, terminates its existing lease with the appropriate provisions, and finds acceptable alternate housing.
+Moves are permissible as long as the family notifies the Housing Authority ahead of time, terminates its existing lease with the appropriate provisions, and finds acceptable alternate housing.